Step 4: Full View

 Should Engineer A conduct an honest self-assessment of competence in light of the pending complaint and take appropriate action if that assessment reveals genuine doubt, or continue rendering services to Client B without independently evaluating whether the complaint raises legitimate competence concerns?

-Continue Services Without Formal Self-Assessment Board's choice Proceed with rendering services to Client B without conducting a structured evaluation of whether Client C's competence concerns have substantive merit, treating the complaint as an unproven allegation that does not independently require any change in professional conduct.
+O1 Proceed with rendering services to Client B without conducting a structured evaluation of whether Client C's competence concerns have substantive merit, treating the complaint as an unproven allegation that does not independently require any change in professional conduct.
+Board's choice

-Conduct Honest Competence Self-Assessment First Before continuing services, honestly evaluate whether the technical concerns raised by Client C's complaint identify legitimate gaps in Engineer A's qualifications for the similar services being performed for Client B, and take appropriate action — including disclosure, remediation, or referral — if that assessment reveals genuine competence concerns.
+O2 Before continuing services, honestly evaluate whether the technical concerns raised by Client C's complaint identify legitimate gaps in Engineer A's qualifications for the similar services being performed for Client B, and take appropriate action, including disclosure, remediation, or referral, if that assessment reveals genuine competence concerns.

 The Professional Competence Standard requires engineers to perform services only in areas of their competence.
 The Faithful Agent Obligation requires Engineer A to act in Client B's best interest, which includes ensuring that the services being rendered meet the required standard of care.
 The Allegation-Adjudication Distinction addresses whether the complaint must be disclosed, but does not address whether the complaint should trigger an independent competence self-assessment.
 The Engineer A Competence Self-Assessment Obligation establishes that the complaint functions as a trigger for self-examination rather than solely as a potential disclosure event.